-British Museum worker sacked after items found ‘missing, stolen or damaged’
+British Museum worker sacked after items found ‘stolen or damaged’

 “Our priority is now threefold: first, to recover the stolen items; second, to find out what, if anything, could have been done to stop this; and third, to do whatever it takes, with investment in security and collection records, to make sure this doesn’t happen again.

-“This incident only reinforces the case for the reimagination of the museum we have embarked upon.
+“This incident only reinforces the case for the re-imagination of the museum we have embarked upon.
 It’s a sad day for all who love our British Museum, but we’re determined to right the wrongs and use the experience to build a stronger museum.”

+Items have gone missing from the museum in previous years including a number of coins and medals in the 1970s and a 1993 break-in when Roman coins were taken.

+In 2002, the museum reviewed security following a 2,500-year-old Greek statue being stolen by a member of the public.

 Additional reporting on agencies.